Bottle cage: Other uses

 Some examples of bicycle lighting take advantage of the bottle cage by using it to hold a bottle-shaped battery to power the lights.
 This sort of bicycle lighting has proved popular.

 Many small tire pumps come with a mounting bracket intended to be mounted alongside a bottle cage.

 The Trek Soho 3.0 comes with a stainless steel coffee mug designed to fit in the bottle cage mounted on the front side of the seat tube.

 In addition to the fairly standard cycling water bottle, cages have been produced to hold commercial 1 liter and 1.5 liter water bottles.

 History

 Until the 1960s, cyclists often carried a second bottle on the handlebars, held by a bottle cage fixed to the handlebars themselves and by a third point to the handlebar stem.
 Such bottle cages are familiar from pictures of the Tour de France.
 Riders had a cage there rather than have two on the frame, where the centre of gravity is lower, because at the time the Tour's rules insisted that riders carry a pump.
 The pump took up the length of one frame tube and made a second bottle cage on the frame impossible.

+The cage designed specifically for Tour de France is considered as a small yet efficient invention.
+The invention was created by Croatian inventor Guillio (his last name was not known).